build-on-aws/amazon-bedrock-adventure-game/README.md

 ![Adventure Game](img/adventure-game.jpg)

-For a more detailed overview of the project, including how to customize and update the game,please see this blog post: [Building an Open-Ended Text-Based RPG with Amazon Bedrock](https://aws.amazon.com/blogs/machine-learning/building-an-open-ended-text-based-rpg-with-amazon-bedrock/)
+For a more detailed overview of the project, including how to customize and update the game,please see this blog post: [My Generative Adventure Game](https://community.aws/content/2ogvbYrb6RzMIvNX3ZvQIYSBa9j/my-generative-adventure-game)

 ### Note on Cost: